 I-95 south to exit 25B, College Park/U.S. Route 1 South.
 After approximately one mile, take a right-hand exit off of U.S. 1 and onto Route 193 West.
 Go two traffic lights to Stadium Drive.
 Make a left onto Stadium Drive.
 Maryland Stadium is directly in front of you.

 From Baltimore/Washington International Airport:

 I-195 West to I-95 South.
 Travel to exit 25B and follow the above directions to Maryland Stadium.

 I-395 North until it terminates at New York Ave.
 Make a right onto New York Ave., and exit at Maryland Route 295 North (Baltimore/ Washington Parkway).
 Exit at Maryland Route 193 West (Greenbelt Road) and follow straight for three miles to Stadium Drive.
 Make a left onto Stadium Drive.

 I-95 North to exit 23 from the Beltway (MD 201-Kenilworth Ave.) south to either MD 193 or Paint Branch Rd. and turn right (westbound).
 Cross U.S. 1 and follow the signs to the events.

 From Dulles International Airport (and west):

 Dulles Toll Road to I-495 West.
 Take 495 West (Washington Beltway) for approximately 25 minutes to exit 25B.
-Take the above directions (Baltimore and points north listing) to Byrd Stadium.
+Take the above directions (Baltimore and points north listing) to Maryland Stadium.